Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 This slice of bytes can be cast into a `Params` wrapper object.
 The approach will be very similar to the way we handled the `VestingContract` object in the previous section.

-Let's take a direct look at the `Params` struct :
+Let's take a direct look at the `Params` struct:

 ```rust,noplayground
 #[derive(WrappedPod)]